This article covers:

 What are Idaho Overtime Laws?

-- Executives, professionals, administrative staff — including educators and computer workers
+- Executives, professional, administrative staff — including educators and computer workers

 - Outside salespersons